Why data dashboards are important

 Dashboards are meant to provide quick, easy data visibility you need to start improving your business right away.
 Of the many ways to create and use dashboards, the following examples illustrate some of the major benefits:

-Customizable dashboards allow your business to set specific KPIs that help you track the information you need to see how you’re doing in multiple areas and across departments.
+Customisable dashboards allow your business to set specific KPIs that help you track the information you need to see how you’re doing in multiple areas and across departments.
 You may want to understand whether groups are meeting their goals, whether marketing pieces are working as anticipated, or what the most popular restaurant dish is.

 Data transparency and accessibility

 Dashboards bring different kinds of data together to display key metrics and insights in a way that’s digestible enough for everyone to understand—whether or not they have access to backend data.
-By dismantling potential data siloes, everyone within an organization has visibility into how different areas perform—and everyone becomes empowered to help the business improve.
+By dismantling potential data siloes, everyone within an organisation has visibility into how different areas perform—and everyone becomes empowered to help the business improve.

 Dashboards are designed to help detect changes within a business, both positive and negative, often in real time.
 When you see something new as it happens, you get the opportunity to quickly change course if needed—or even get ahead of emerging trends.